 If an organization’s information assets are its crown jewels, the ISMS is the vault.
 It’s the people, systems, technology, process, and information security policies that all come together to protect sensitive data across the entire organization.

-- Use information
+- Uses information

-- Store and retrieve data
+- Stores and retrieves data

-- Assess and treat risk
+- Assesses and treats risk

-- Continuously improve data security
+- Continuously improves data security

 - Identify key stakeholders and their information security requirements